 Strawberry Frozen Yogurt Recipe

 At the markets during the spring and summer here in Paris, there are piles and mounds of strawberries.
 The sweet, fruity scent pervades the air as you get closer to the stands.
-I always come home with a kilo (2 pounds), which costs about 3 euros (about $3.50) and I eat as many as I can during their season.
+I always come home with as many as I can carry, so I can eat as many as I can during their season.
 Some people swoon for the pale gariguette berries, which are slender and pointed, although I’ve tried them several times and don’t find them much better than the everyday Chandler variety that’s normally available.

 While at the market this week, being such a good customer, I got a deal on a large flat of strawberries so after much jam-making, I decided to take my ice cream maker out for a spin and whip up a batch of Strawberry Frozen Yogurt.